jackk/floathope/readme.md

 - Backward looking reporting on previous months

 Please note:
-1) the prod-extension directory contains information on how to package and access the Chrome Extension
+- the prod-extension directory contains information on how to package and access the Chrome Extension
-2) make sure you include php.ini in your root directory. this is required for accessing the news feed in home.php
+- make sure you include php.ini in your root directory. this is required for accessing the news feed in home.php

 Happy hacking!
-Feel free to use as much or as little as you'd like!
+Feel free to use as much or as little as you'd like.

+If you have any questions - feel free to tweet directly at me: @jackk